Jish-The-Third/openjev/README.md

 # **How to Open**
 After downloading the Dependencies, OpenJev can be opened by downloading the file titled "Jevalent", then right clicking "open with", then click in the drop-down menu "Visual Code Studio".
 Some verisons may look different, just open it anyway!

+# **Is there a mobile verison**

+No Dumb Dumb, why would there be a ever mobile verison??